 The National Day of Sweden

-If the National Day of Sweden (Sveriges nationaldag), 6 June, falls on a Saturday or a Sunday, the employee is compensated with a work-free day the Friday before the national day.
+The National Day of Sweden on 6 June is a public holiday.
+If the national day falls on a Saturday or a Sunday, the employee is compensated with a work-free day the Friday before the national day.

 Compensation for overtime or extra time takes place in the form of either leave or financial compensation (mertidsersättning or övertidsersättning).
 In order to be eligible to receive compensation for overtime of any sort, this must either have been requested by the employer or approved retrospectively.